-Christ’s Hospital is fundamentally different to other independent schools in that it offers an independent education of the strongest quality to children with academic potential, from every corner of society in a compassionate and sympathetic environment.
+Christ’s Hospital offers an independent education of the strongest quality to children with academic potential, from every corner of society in a compassionate and sympathetic environment.

 Pupils’ fees are assessed according to family income.
 It is a child’s ability and potential to benefit from a Christ’s Hospital education that determines their selection.
 This results in a social and cultural diversity that strengthens our School and offers our pupils unique opportunities as we prepare them to take their place in the modern world.